 Mutton biryani recipe – Simple and quick lamb biryani recipes suitable for bachelors, new cooks and busy folks.
 There are so many ways a biryani is made across India.
-I am sharing 2 recipes in this post.
-First one is a hyderabadi pakki dum mutton biryani and the second one is a one pot biriyani – rice and meat cooked together.
-You can find the second method at the end of this post.
-The success to make any good mutton biryani is tender meat and cooking it the right way on a low flame or heat.
+I am sharing an easy hyderabadi pakki dum mutton biryani recipe.
+The success to making any good lamb or mutton biryani is tender meat and cooking it the right way on a low flame or heat.

 Most folks fail to prepare a good mutton recipe or mutton curry, due to the wrong choice of meat.
 Using one that is not tender.
 Next overcooking or cooking on high flame too can make it hard.
 I have included clear instructions on how to cook mutton that yields soft and tender bites.